balenaltd/handbook/Standard-Sales-Demo.md

 Once you push the code, resin.io will receive the push and build an image, wrap it in a Docker container, and put it in our Docker registry (which is where devices will be able to access it).

 When the build finishes, you will see a unicorn in the terminal and the devices in the dashboard should almost immediately move from "Online" to "Downloading".
 A minute or two later your new image will be on the devices.

+Note that since you have updated only the backend container, the frontend will not be updated or restarted.
+You can illustrate this by showing the supervisor device logs in the dashboard: only the backend container will have "downloading", "killing", and "starting" events listed.